 Flexibility: you can dismiss the case at any time with notice or even convert it to a Chapter 7.
 You can modify a plan if income changes or you decide to give up a house or a car.
 You can refinance or sell a house during the plan.

-A Chapter 13 Bankruptcy in Washington will save a house from foreclosure as long as you can make the payments.
+A Chapter 13 Bankruptcy in Oregon will save a house from foreclosure as long as you can make the payments.

 You can strip a wholly unsecured second mortgage; or value a car if you’ve had it more than 910 days.